src-d/hercules/README.md

 Powered by [go-git](https://github.com/src-d/go-git) and [Babelfish](https://doc.bblf.sh).

 There are two tools: `hercules` and `labours.py`.
-The first is the program written in Go which takes a Git repository and runs a Directed Acyclic Graph (DAG) of [analysis tasks](doc/PIPELINE_ITEMS.md).
+The first is the program written in Go which takes a Git repository and runs a Directed Acyclic Graph (DAG) of [analysis tasks](doc/PIPELINE_ITEMS.md) over the full commit history.
 The second is the Python script which draws some predefined plots.
 These two tools are normally used together through a pipe.
 It is possible to write custom analyses using the plugin system.
 It is also possible to merge several analysis results together.
+The commit history includes branches, merges, etc.
 There is a [presentation](http://vmarkovtsev.github.io/techtalks-2017-moscow-lightning/) available.

 ![Hercules DAG of Burndown analysis](doc/dag.png)
 <p align="center">The DAG of burndown and couples analyses with UAST diff refining.
 Generated with <code>hercules --burndown --burndown-people --couples --feature=uast --dry-run --dump-dag doc/dag.dot https://github.com/src-d/hercules</code></p>